 Caldwell is a very small city located in the state of Texas.
 With a population of 4,283 people and three constituent neighborhoods, Caldwell is the 409th largest community in Texas.

 Caldwell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Caldwell is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Caldwell who work in office and administrative support (13.31%), sales jobs (10.97%), and teaching (10.22%).
+Overall, Caldwell is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Caldwell who work in sales jobs (10.89%), office and administrative support (9.59%), and management occupations (8.80%).

-Caldwell’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Caldwell’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Caldwell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Caldwell in 2010 was $22,824, which is middle income relative to Texas and the nation.
-This equates to an annual income of $91,296 for a family of four.
+The per capita income in Caldwell in 2010 was $24,407, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $97,628 for a family of four.
 However, Caldwell contains both very wealthy and poor people as well.

-Caldwell is a very ethnically-diverse city.
+Caldwell is an extremely ethnically-diverse city.
 The people who call Caldwell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Caldwell residents report their race to be White, followed by Black or African-American.
 Caldwell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.95% of the city’s residents.
-Important ancestries of people in Caldwell include Irish, Czech, English, and Polish.
+People of Hispanic or Latino origin account for 20.72% of the city’s residents.
+Important ancestries of people in Caldwell include Czech, Irish, English, and French .

 The most common language spoken in Caldwell is English.
 Other important languages spoken here include Spanish and Polish.